leagaille/Intro_research_skills/README.md

 ## Authors

 We were a group of students who code this Lab.
-The names are found below:
+The other co-authors are:

 [Carole Baslé](carole.baslé@epfl.ch)
 [Rayna Fuleihan](rayna.fuleihan@epfl.ch)
 [Maude Bolliger](maude.bolliger@epfl.ch)